tiennguyenLecle/modive/README.md

 - **/src/styles**: Global styles and font configurations.
 - **/messages**: Contains JSON files for translations used by `next-intl`.

+## Architectural Notes

+This project contains important architectural patterns that are documented to help developers understand key decisions.

+- **Middleware**: Handles request processing for internationalization and authentication.
+For a detailed explanation, see the [Middleware Documentation](./docs/middleware.md).
-- **/src/lib/api**: Contains our API client architecture for communicating with external and internal APIs.
+- **API Client**: Manages communication with external and internal APIs.
 For a detailed explanation, please see the [API Client Documentation](./src/lib/api/README.md).

 ---